chloeewangg/path_planning_robot/README.md

 [DEMO VIDEO](https://www.youtube.com/watch?v=NP6a2vPLHQw)

-A path-planning robot which can explore, build maps, find goals, and find prizes on simple maps.
+A path planning robot which can explore, build maps, find goals, and find prizes on simple maps.
 The robot features a collection of robust behaviors, including line-following and blockage-detection.
 This project was developed as part of the Experimental Robotics course at Caltech, aiming to turn simple mechanical devices equipped with simple sensors into robust, autonomous robots.

 ## Features
 ### Line Following and Road Feature Detection